 When a rhyming text is good, you get a wealth of positives from it at the reader's end.
 But when it's bad, it's the complete opposite: it's a hinderance.

-I think it's because of this that there are a lot of blog posts online telling authors not to write in rhyme; that editors and agents don't want books in rhyme.
-I don't think this is necessarily true or good advice.
-The problem is, editors and agents see a lot of bad rhyming texts.
-And as an agent or editor, it's unthinkable to take on a text with a decent story but a terrible rhyme and ask the author to re-write it.
+It's because of this that there are a lot of blog posts online telling authors not to write in rhyme, and that editors and agents don't want rhyming books.
+But this isn't true or good advice.
+The problem is, editors and agents see a lot of bad rhyming texts, and it's unthinkable to take on a text with a decent story but a terrible rhyme and ask the author to re-write it.
 (And to be honest, most poorly written rhyming texts don't have a clear story at all.)
 Whereas it's much easier to look at a prose text to see how it can be improved.
-Fact of the matter is, when a rhyming text doesn't work, it really doesn't work and everything else around the story falls apart.
+When a rhyming text doesn't work, it really doesn't work and everything else around the story falls apart.

 The biggest mistake of a rhyming text, though, is not in the rhyme itself - it's in the story.

 Rather, it's the lack of story.
 Writers can become so intent on making a rhyme work, that the rhyme dictates how the story unfolds and things start to become nonsense.
 It's important to remember - there is nothing more important than the story itself.
 We might remember a few lines from Madeline, but what we really remember is the story: Madeline goes to boarding school and wakes up one night with appendicitis and has to go to the hospital.
 There is nothing about this plot that requires it to be told in rhyme - it just happens to rhyme.